 About The Daily Mile

-Teachers can access free print-and-play resources to incorporate The Daily Mile with their classroom culture and curriculum!
+100% FREE for your school family … FOREVER!
+Teachers can also access free print-and-play resources to incorporate The Daily Mile with their classroom culture and curriculum!

 When do you do The Daily Mile?

 Parents and teachers know when The Daily Mile works best for their schedule.
 Many do The Daily Mile when …

 Kids need to burn off excess energy